 Regular readers of this blog know that I frequently target people who provide bad advice or inaccurate information about publishing.

-Just this morning I read an elaborate comparison of three on-demand book printers.
+I read an elaborate comparison of three on-demand book printers.

 Nick is also wrong in interpreting "LSI" to mean "Lightning Source International."
 The company uses "International" for its operations outside the USA.
 Inside the USA, the "I" is understood to mean "Incorporated."